San Fernando, Romblon: Transportation and communication

 PLDT offers telecommunication services in San Fernando.
 Cellular phone services from Smart and Globe are available as well.
 Terrestrial and cable television services have become available too.
 The Sibuyan Circumferential Road is the main thoroughfare that traverses the coastline of San Fernando.
 This road connects San Fernando with the other Sibuyan Island towns of Cajidiocan and Magdiwang.
 Means of transportation include jeepneys, light vehicles, truck, motorcycles, and tricycles.
 Globe and Smart cellular also has 3G internet connection in San Fernando.

 Education

 The San Fernando branch of Romblon State University offers a number of tertiary education courses for the local residents as well as students coming from all over the island.
 There are also 12 public elementary schools and two privately owned schools.
-There are also three government-owned secondary schools,one annex school and one privately owned school.
+There are also four government-ran secondary schools, and one privately owned school.

 Tourism

-Because of its untouched mountainous landscape, several rivers,springs,falls, and freshwater lakes can be found in San Fernando.
+Because of its untouched mountainous landscape, several rivers, springs, falls, and freshwater lakes can be found in San Fernando.
 These include: